 2. Personalize When Possible

 If you know the recipient’s name, use it!
-This creates a sense of connection and increases the chances of a response.
+Using the name creates a sense of connection and increases the chances of a response.

 3. Keep It Brief and Relevant